harry7557558/harry7557558/esc102-portfolio-handbook/docs/about-me.md

  - Mathematical optimization: find a global minimum
  - Can be quantized through framing, but not required
- - Go fast -> not optimal
+ - Lots of local minimum, go fast -> not optimal, need diverse start points and inputs to prevent getting stuck
+ - Scoping: makes easier to solve, negotiate if it's restricting
- - FDCR: genetic algorithm
+ - D/C: genetic algorithm
  - Iterative design: gradient descent
- - Judgement before testing to save effort
+ - Difficult to test (function is expensive to evaluate): secondary research / calculation, low fidelity testing

 <br/>